Metropolitan Division

 The National Hockey League's Metropolitan Division (often referred to simply as the "Metro Division") was formed in 2013 as one of the two divisions in the Eastern Conference as part of a league realignment.
 It is also a successor of the original Atlantic Division and one of the two successors to the Southeast Division.
 Six of its teams were previously together in the Patrick Division from 1981 to 1993 (one joined in 1982).
 It is the only NHL division without a Canadian team, with five of the division's clubs located in either the New York City area or in Pennsylvania and the other three in North Carolina, Ohio, and Washington, D.C.

-The Metropolitan Division contains some of the most historic and intense rivalries in the NHL, including Flyers–Penguins, Devils–Rangers, Capitals–Penguins, Islanders–Rangers, Capitals–Rangers, Capitals–Islanders, Flyers–Rangers, Capitals–Flyers, and Devils–Flyers.
-Three of its teams (Rangers, Islanders, and Devils) are within the league's largest market (New York), the Flyers are in the fourth largest market (Philadelphia), and the Capitals are in the seventh largest (Washington, D.C.).
+The Metropolitan Division contains some of the most historic and heated rivalries in the NHL, including Flyers–Penguins, Devils–Rangers, Capitals–Penguins, Islanders–Rangers, Capitals–Rangers, Capitals–Islanders, Flyers–Rangers, Capitals–Flyers, and Devils–Flyers.
+Three of its teams (Rangers, Islanders, and Devils) are within the league's largest market (New York), the Flyers are in the fifth largest market (Philadelphia), and the Capitals are in the eighth largest (Washington, D.C.).
 Games involving Metropolitan Division teams are frequently shown on U.S. national television.